Line a baking sheet with parchment paper or a silicone baking mat.

-Cut the cold butter into the flour mixture using a pastry blender, fork, or your fingers until the mixture looks like fine crumbs.
+Cut the cold butter into the flour mixture with a pastry blender, fork, or your fingers until it looks like fine crumbs.

 Gently fold in the blueberries, being careful not to crush them.